 - 1. We support community recycling and waste management education and programs. - 2.
 We support a strict criterion for the designation and operation of hazardous waste sites. - 3.
-We believe placement of hazardous waste facilities should
+We believe placement of hazardous waste facilities should ensure no harm to neighboring lands.
+(2020) - 4.
+We support treatment of all hazardous waste to a benign state, regardless of source, before it is placed in a landfill.

-- 8. We strongly support programs to facilitate disposal and/or recycling of nuclear waste using the best available technology.
+- 5. We support the use of non-toxic sludge as a fertilizer when applied in a safe and environmentally-sound manner. - 6.
+We support requiring oil spill equipment on board oil tankers. - 7.
+We support research into making more products recyclable and the marketing of recyclable materials.
+(2020) - 8.
+We strongly support programs to facilitate disposal and/or recycling of nuclear waste using the best available technology.
 (2008) - 9.
 We support funding to develop plans for the use of digesters for treating sewage, manure, and food waste.
 (2008) - 10.
 We support subsidizing the construction of methane digesters to produce heat and electrical power, and by-products.
 (2009) - 11.
 We support more waste to energy incineration facilities.
 (2019)